 I really hope you’ll tune in tonight to watch this show, so fun for the whole family and a great peek into a totally different generation and place in time where in some ways, life was just so much more simple.
 I think moms will appreciate Peggy and how her character manages to keep everything together and at the same time, moms will get a chuckle at just how far things have come since the 70s!

 I’ll definitely be watching, it’s our new favorite family show and I think that you will really enjoy it too!
+I hope you enjoyed our peek at the Kids are Alright Set … we sure enjoyed sharing it with you!

 The Kids Are Alright” airs TONIGHT!